Security hologram: Computer-synthesized 2D/3D and 3D images

 This technology allows 2D / 3D images to be combined with other security features (microtexts, concealed images, CLR etc.) This combination effect cannot be achieved using any other traditional technologies of origination.
 2D/3D hologram masters are developed in 2D/3D master shooting lab that incorporates highly sensitive machines and advanced equipment such as microprocessor-controlled automatic positioning equipment, optical table, He-Cd laser, laser power controller, silver coatings and other related technologies.
 The final master obtained from 2D/3D mastering is used to manufacture 2D/3D hologram stickers.
 These stickers consist of a multitude of two-dimensional layers with images placed one behind the other thereby offering excellent depth.
 These stickers are colorful images with 3D depth between different layers.

 True color images

-True color images are very effective decorative pictures.
-When synthesized by a computer, they may include microtexts, hidden images, and other security features, yielding attractive, high-security holograms.
+True color images are decorative pictures.
+When synthesized by a computer, they may include microtexts, hidden images, and other security features, creating holograms.
 True Color hologram masters can be produced using 2D/3D master shooting system.
-The final master obtained from this mastering technique comprises true photographic images like images of people, animals, flags, etc. This type of holograms can't be duplicated if in case they can't obtain the original photo.
+The final master obtained from this mastering technique comprises true photographic images (eg:) people, animals, flags, etc. This type of holograms can't be duplicated if in case they can't obtain the original photo.
 True color holograms are one of the best ways to prevent counterfeiters from duplicating.